Privacy notice for reporting undesirable effects for cosmetics

 What are your rights under data protection law?

-To make a request regarding your personal data under the GDPR, please submit your request in writing or via email:
+For more information or to make a request regarding your personal data under data protection law, please submit your request in writing or via email to:

 Data Protection Officer